stolostron/compute-operator/README.md

 oc get secrets <name_of_cluster_to_import>-cluster-secret -n <your_namespace> -ojsonpath='{.data.kubeconfig}' | base64 -d
 ```

-# Listing user clusters that are imported into AppStudio cluster
+# Listing user clusters that are imported into controller cluster
-1. Verify you are logged into the AppStudio cluster
+1. Verify you are logged into the controller cluster
 ```bash
 oc cluster-info
 ```

-2. List all registered clusters on the AppStudio cluster
+2. List all registered clusters on the controller cluster

 ```bash
 oc get registeredcluster -A